 Our attorneys have been fighting for the rights of consumers and homeowners for over 20 years.
 Our work has won millions of dollars for our clients, has used the class action mechanism in groundbreaking ways, and has changed the law.

-Steve Liddle resolved Etheridge v City of Grosse Pointe Park (Foxcreek litigation).
-In the Foxcreek litigation we were able to end Grosse Pointe Park’s 60 year practice of dumping untreated sewage into a canal system that bordered the plaintiffs’ property and required the defendant to pay $3.8 million in monetary damages to the plaintiffs.
+Our historic track record includes cases like Etheridge v City of Grosse Pointe Park (Foxcreek litigation) where, in 1998, partner Steve Liddle was able to end Grosse Pointe Park’s 60 year practice of dumping untreated sewage into a canal system that bordered the plaintiffs’ property.
+The defendant had to pay $3.8 million in monetary damages to the plaintiffs.
 Foxcreek was the first instance where we successfully used the class action mechanism to address neighborhood environmental concerns.

 Other notable work includes our successful lobbying and grassroots campaign for the enactment, in 2002, of MCL 691.1416 et seq.
 (Michigan Public Act 222) which by statute allows a homeowner to file a claim for damages arising from a sewage backup.
 As a result of this law, in 2005, we prevailed in the Michigan Supreme Court in Pohutski v.
 Allen Park — a case where, before the new law was enacted, thousands of homeowners would not have been able to claim damages arising from a sewage backup.
 We successfully obtained settlements of almost $20 million for these homeowners, the largest settlement for damages arising from a sewage backup of which we have ever heard.
 Steve Liddle was named a Lawyer of the Year by Michigan Lawyers Weekly for his efforts in Pohutski.